Program / Workshops

 8:00am-4:30pm (limited to 40 participants)

 This course is designed for nephrology and critical care providers to learn the basics of Point-Of-Care Ultrasound with a specific focus on frequent pathologies found in acutely ill patients.
 This workshop will include brief didactic sessions and hands-on sessions.
 At the end of this workshop, the trainees will have basic knowledge about indications for POCUS, normal/abnormal findings, and how this can be integrated in the evaluation of the patients.
 The aim is to provide the introductory practical skills necessary to continue their training autonomously.
-A quiz will be administered pre-and post- course for assessment.
+A quiz will be administered pre- and post-course for assessment.

-Faculty: W. Beaubien-Souligny; K. Kashani; A. Shaw, R. Wald; J. Deschamps; V. Niyyar
+Faculty: W. Beaubien-Souligny; K. Kashani; A. Shaw, R. Wald; J. Deschamps; V. Niyyar, P. Teixeira

 Learning Objectives: